CSS: All Properties from CSS 1 to CSS 3

 What would HTML do without CSS?
 And what is an index of all HTML elements without an index of all CSS properties?
 To fix the latter I present a continuously updated index of all properties specified in CSS 1, CSS 2, CSS 2.1, and CSS 3, including all their initial values.

 Most importantly, CSS 3 is still in progress.
 Please keep that in mind.
-And while I will update the index from time to time, properties might be renamed, removed, or added, as references might also change without further notice.
+While I will update the index from time to time, properties might be renamed, removed, or added, as references might also change without further notice.
 I’ll fix that regularly, even faster when you’re so kind to let me know.

 There has been a reason to separate CSS 2 and 2.1: Although CSS 2.1 isn’t really clear about it, there are property differences compared to CSS 2—